tbosch/js-databinding/README.md

 UI
 ---------
-The ui is made up of these part:

-- controller.js: Adds controller logic to combine the model with the view.
+The ui only contains a controller javascript, that connects the model with the view.

+- index1.html / controller1.js: Implements the validation all alone.
+- index2.html / controller1.js: Implements the validation using the angular tags.

 Backend
 -----------